Elain Duvall, Chair of RECBC

 The change should not significantly alter businesses’ current practices leading to the submission of suspicious transaction reports, as the new requirement gives them enough time to conduct a full assessment and to fill out a Suspicious Transaction Report.

-The new PTT return, which will align with LTSA’s new Web Filing — will open in a new tab, combines three forms into one (Property Transfer Tax Return — FIN 530, Additional Property Transfer Tax Return — FIN 532, Property Transfer Tax Calculator for Residential Property Over $3,000,000 — FIN 536).
+The new PTT return, which will align with LTSA’s new Web Filing, combines three forms into one (Property Transfer Tax Return — FIN 530, Additional Property Transfer Tax Return — FIN 532, Property Transfer Tax Calculator for Residential Property Over $3,000,000 — FIN 536).

 Features of LTSA Web Filing